-Lindsay Ogden, 31, group training and nutrition coach
+Lindsay Ogden, 35, personal trainer and nutrition coach

-Lindsay is a certified personal trainer who’s passionate about helping Life Time members pursue their health and fitness goals.
-She has a boyfriend, Brenton, and dog, Louie.
+Lindsay is a certified personal trainer and nutrition coach who’s passionate about helping Life Time members pursue their health and fitness goals.
+She resides in Minneapolis, Minn., with her boyfriend, Brenton, and dogs, Louie and Winston.

 My routine during the day varies quite a bit, as it revolves around meetings, calls, and sessions with clients.
 Every Sunday, I’ll look ahead to my schedule for the week; things often change day-to-day, but I do my best to stick to a schedule and be present in everything I do.

-I also meal prep on Sundays so I can bring my lunch every day.
+I also meal-prep on Sundays so I can bring my lunch every day.
 This saves time, money, and thought — I don’t have to think about where to go or what to eat daily.
-My lunch includes a vegetable (such as zucchini noodles, cauliflower, or Brussels sprouts), a protein (such as turkey, chicken, or lean beef), and complex carbs (such as quinoa, rice, or sweet potatoes).
+My lunches includes a vegetable (such as green beans, asparagus, or mixed greens), a protein (such as turkey, chicken, or bison), and complex carbs (such as quinoa, rice, or sweet potatoes).
 I mostly stick to water to drink, as I aim to get in 80 ounces a day.
-If I can, I take a break from work and eat in the LifeCafe or coffee bar area of the club.

-Having to run from one thing to the next is challenging for me; I really try to work on transitions between activities.
-For example, at the end of a meeting, I make note of my main takeaways and any action items.
-Before I go into my next one, I think about who I want to be and what I want to achieve.
+Having to run from one thing to the next is challenging for me; I really try to make the most of my transitions between activities.
+For example, at the end of a coaching session, I make note of my main takeaways and any action items needed to follow up on.

 Take a break to get outside when weather permits or just get moving.
-It doesn’t have to be anything vigorous — shoot for five to 10 minutes to get your blood moving and to give your brain a break.
+It doesn’t have to be anything vigorous — shoot for five to 10 minutes to get your blood moving or simply step outside and take 10 deep breaths.

 Michael is a year-round bike-commuter, husband, and dad to two grown sons and a puppy named Rosie.